andrewt0301/hse-acos-course/docs/part1ca/07_FP/lecture.md

 ## Workshop

-1. Write program `fraction_truncate.s` that does the following%
+1. Write program `fraction_truncate.s` that does the following:

    Input three cardinals — `A`, `B` and `n`.
    Output double float `F` that has exact `n` decimal places of `A/B`.